sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

         "tiebreaker": "second"
       }
     },
-    /* target data is all the text in box with anchor "policy number" */
+    /* target data is text in a box with anchor "policy number" */
     {
       "id": "policy_number",